 This mouthwatering blueberry crisp is the perfect summer dessert, and it makes going out blueberry picking for the freshest berries totally worth it.
 Making a crisp is even easier than baking a pie as you don't have to roll out the dough.

 The spiced crisp topping is made with a combination of oats, brown sugar, butter, and cinnamon.
 Instant tapioca is the thickener for the blueberry filling.
-While instant tapioca thickens nicely, an equal amount of arrowroot starch will give the same results.
-If you don't have either, use an equal amount of cornstarch or flour.
 If your berries are on the tart side, add an extra tablespoon or two of sugar to the filling.

 While making a blueberry crisp is a great use of fresh blueberries, you can also use frozen blueberries.
 Just be sure to let them defrost before adding them to the filling.
 This recipe is easily modified for any type of berries, so don't be afraid to use it during raspberry, blackberry, or boysenberry season.
 You can also use a mix of berries for a triple berry crisp—great when you've got a smaller amount of each available.

 - 6 cups blueberries (fresh; rinsed)

 - 1/4 cup instant tapioca (or quick-cooking)